codesandbox/codesandbox-client/packages/homepage/content/articles/sandpack-announcement/index.md

 ## Who’s using Sandpack?

 The ability to use live-running code opens up a lot of possibilities.
-Every time you can benefit from live-running code, you can use Sandpack!
+Every time you could benefit from live-running code, you can use Sandpack!
 These are some of the projects using Sandpack for their own purpose:

 ### React Docs